 There are tons of businesses with different sizes and purposes that make a difference in the world or give back, and they don’t have to be nonprofits to do it.

 A lot of times what I do in my consults (which, if you're interested in, you can book here) is to talk myself out of a job.
 This is because I know that NOT everything that does good should be a nonprofit.
 There are lots of factors to consider and, frankly, sometimes it’s easier to run a for-profit that does good deeds.

 So, now what?

-If you’re thinking about starting a nonprofit, it’s really important to slow down and get educated.
+If you're thinking about starting a nonprofit, it’s really important to slow down and get educated.
 Figure out your purpose, your “why,” and do the research.
-Not just about how to fill out the IRS forms or who’s bylaws you can cut and paste from, but do the research into the unknown unknowns.
+Not just about how to fill out the IRS forms or whose bylaws you can cut and paste from, but do the research into the unknown unknowns.